 Users also spend about 87% of their total time on mobile devices interacting with native apps.
 One main reason for this statistic can rest in the familiar UI design of native apps.
 Native apps usually mimic the design aesthetic and user experience of either the Android, iOS or Windows 8 operating system.

 Native also has limitations in terms of market reach.
 Building an app specifically for iOS means that Android users can never access it.
 Given that Android has an 80% market share worldwide, this will be an issue.
 Especially if a brand’s audience uses a variety of devices.

 Prior to deciding on a development method, it is crucial to assess the audience.
 Determine which segment of users are using specific device types and decide from there.

 There is no doubt that mobile is here to stay when it comes to business strategies.
 Over 50% of American adults own a smartphone and app stores have witnessed over 50 billion of downloads of 1 million apps and counting.

-High profile mobile apps are even serving as the foundation for billion dollar companies (ie. Instagram, Waze, and Snapchat).
-While there is much enthusiasm towards mobile the first choice a brand or individual must make prior to development is the choice between HTML5 or Native.
+High profile mobile apps are even serving as the foundation for billion dollar companies (i.e. Instagram, Waze, and Snapchat).
+While there is much enthusiasm towards mobile the first choice a brand or individual must make prior to development is the choice between HTML5 and Native.

 By evaluating the intended audience, necessary functional features, available resources and budgets, a brand can make the correct strategic decision between the two leading mobile app development methodologies.